codetony25/React-Introduction-Presentation/README.md

 ## Declarative VS Imperative
 - React is Declarative, which makes it very easy to maintain and reason with, but what is the difference between declarative and imperative anyways?
-- Imperative is more telling what you want the code to do, For example:
+- Imperative programming is more of you coding in a way where creating step by step instructions of how you want your program to work, For example:
 ```js
 let name = 'Tony',
   friends = ['Peter', 'Marcello', 'Carl', 'Eric', 'SJ'],